Stancoo/contrastive_loss/README.md

 `python3 main_inf.py`

 First lets check the main group.
-For this we keep `dtheta: 2.0` and change name the output folder to `res_native`:
+For this we keep `"dtheta": 2.0` and change name the output folder to `res_native`:

 ```
+"dtheta": 2.0,
+...
 "inference": {
 	"results": "res_native",
 ```